-The development will result in a small proportion of the site surface becoming impermeable as a result of the construction of inverter and transformer station and substations.
+The development will result in a small proportion of the site surface becoming impermeable as a result of the construction of low and high voltage switch gear cabinets.
 Of the 14.3ha of site area less than 0.5% will made impermeable.
 These areas are therefore unlikely to have any significant effect on Greenfield runoff rates for the site.

 The restoration of the quarry and development of the solar farm will result in the removal of a large area of impermeable surfaces.
 In turn, the development will not significantly change the permeability of the restoration soils.
 It can therefore be considered that restoration and subsequent re-development of the quarry will result is an overall reduction in site runoff in relation of current conditions.
+No additional drainage requirements are therefore considered necessary.